vinayadav01/scalewithclicks-blog/content/blog/why-your-website-is-not-ranking-on-google.md

 - Improve website speed
 - Keep updating your blog regularly

-You can also explore our detailed guide on improving online visibility through professional SEO strategies on the homepage of (https://blog.scalewithclicks.com/blog/how-to-rank-on-google-fast)
+If you want to understand how websites grow faster in search results, check out our detailed guide on [how to rank on Google fast](https://blog.scalewithclicks.com/blog/how-to-rank-on-google-fast).

 ---